leonas5555/mern-webpack-base/README.md

 # mern-webpack-base

 Learning by doing - project.
-Base MERN setup usable for any further development on this platform.
+Base MERN setup usable for further web app development on this platform.

 Features: